sleepyfox/Code-Dojo-29-examples/tested/python/README.md

 Tested working on Python 2.7.4

-You will need to 'pip install flask' before running the server.
+To install dependencies:

+	pip install flask

+To run the server:

+	python server.py

 The server runs on port 5000.